Reviews You Can Rely On

 Credit: Ally Arcuri

 A handful of the most well-featured shoes regarding protection score the lowest in the weight metric.
 The Salomon Speedcross 6 is a rather niche shoe that scored low in this metric.
-However, the relatively higher weight of the Speedcross is well worth it if you consistently run on muddy, mucky trails.
+However, the relatively higher weight of the Speedcross is worth it if you consistently run on muddy, mucky trails.
 The weight rides low, which is a unique feeling if you are accustomed to a more traditional fit.
 But the beef and weight distribution of the Speedcross allows it to do what it needs to, which is to keep you upright on slippery, hilly terrain.

 trail running shoes womens - no matter where your trail runs may take you, we hope it's a blast.